 Two weeks after surgery

-The compression garment should continue to be worn continuously and light exercise can be continued.
+The compression garment should continue to be worn continuously, and light exercise can be resumed.

 Four weeks after surgery

-Having a bath is now allowed as the majority of post-operative swelling will have disappeared.
+Having a bath is now allowed as most post-operative swelling will have disappeared.
 You do not need to wear your postoperative garment continuously.

 Six weeks after surgery

-You can return to all your normal activities, including strenuous exercise and lifting heavy weights.
+You can return to all your everyday activities, including strenuous exercise and lifting weights.

 Gyno surgery side effects and complications